m0luskk/qutil.c/README.md

 - [Logger](#logger)

 ## Result and option types
 Some features use compiler extensions.
-You may supress warnings by defining `R_PEDANTIC_SAFE` before include `qoption.h` or `qresult.h`.
+You may supress warnings by defining `Q_PEDANTIC_SAFE` before include `qoption.h` or `qresult.h`.
 If your compiler dont support these exntensions, that feature just not defining in header.

 ### Result type
 ```c